Student408/Image-Dataset-Splitter/README.md

 # Image Dataset Splitter

-This code is aimed at splitting a dataset into training and testing sets and organizing them into separate folders.
-It's particularly useful for machine learning tasks where a dataset needs to be divided for training and evaluation purposes.
+This Python script automates the process of splitting an image dataset into training and testing sets and organizing them into separate folders.

 ## Table of Contents